-(TP) Throttle Position sensor
+Throttle Position Sensor

 The TP sensor is attached to the throttle plate shaft and changes output voltage as the throttle plate opens and closes.
 The output voltage is low or around 0.45 volts when the throttle is closed and is high or 4.5 volts at WOT.
-The fuel injection and ignition timing are adjusted by the PCM as the throttle plate and TP sensor are moved.
-If the driver suddenly accelerates their vehicle, the PCM would receive this 4.5 volt signal and increase the fuel injection timing to compensate.